 Cost is a vital consideration.
 For those overseeing procurement, the bottom line remains critical and making savings is important, whether that is achieved by like-for-like product replacements, adding value or other ways of working smarter.

 However, purchase price is not everything.
-Lauren Coombes, Global MRO Senior Buyer at National Grid, captured the prevailing view when she said: “We’re looking at total cost of ownership going forward.
+Lauren Coombes, Senior Buyer for Global Logistics at National Grid, captured the prevailing view when she said: “We’re looking at total cost of ownership going forward.
 If an engineer needs a certain instrument to do his work, if we buy it once and it lasts him the whole of his career then I’m happy to do that.
 That’s where we’re coming from now as a business.
 “Having said that, we still want it to be at a competitive price and we still want to leverage that across our business.”

 As Coombes’ comment indicates, longevity is a consideration.
 Several other participants mentioned longevity when emphasising the importance of asset management.
 They are focused on improving the life of their assets both in terms of longevity and using predictive maintenance to reduce downtime, as this can be both inconvenient and costly if it holds up production.

 “Being out of operation for a couple of hours has far more impact than the bill at the end of the service”James Platt, Head of Procurement, Hovis

 Kevin Cheetham, Category Manager at Ibstock, put it this way: “Our main driver at the moment is trying to manage our assets.
 The mantra is to reduce machine downtime and one of the ways to do that is to make sure that the equipment is in better condition than it has been.”
 James Platt, who was Head of Procurement at Hovis before becoming a Director at Staverton Consulting, was frank about the implications of such downtime: “At Hovis, our machine downtime costs more than our MRO contract.
 Being out of operation for a couple of hours has far more impact than the bill at the end of the service.”